-Junior forward Brianne Kilgour had a goal and two assists for the Black Bears
+Junior forward Brianne Kilgour posts goal and two assists for Black Bears

 BURLINGTON, Vt. - Brianne Kilgour had an shorthanded goal and two assists as she lead Maine to a 5-2 win over Vermont in Hockey East action at Gutterson Fieldhouse Wednesday afternoon.

 The Black Bears opened the scoring with a goal at the 17:26 mark of the first period.
 Maine's Kelly McDonald converted a Vermont turnover into quick offense.
 McDonald corralled a loose puck in the Vermont end, skated into the slot and fed a cross-crease pass to Missy Denk who one-timed a shot past Vermont goaltender Roxanne Douville.
 Maine went into locker room up 1-0 off of Denk's sixth goal of the season.

 Maine added to its lead with a shorthanded goal from Kilgour.
 On a rush into the Vermont zone Myriam Croussette put a hard low shot in on Douville.
 Kilgour beat a Vermont defender to the rebound and put it in for her second goal of the season 1:48 into the second period.

 The Black Bears extended their lead minutes later on the power play.
 A Melissa Gagnon point shot was deflected in front and Danielle Ward found the loose puck after a scramble in front of the Vermont net and beat Douville, who was down and out on the play.

 Vermont would get one back three minutes later on a two-man advantage.
 At the point Amanda Pelkey fed the puck down low to Klara Myren.
 Myren centered the puck and Krystal Baumann was able to fight through traffic and get a quick shot past Maine goaltender Brittany Ott's outstretched pad.
 Baumann's third of the season was Vermont's first goal in seven periods.